hdShang/arxiv-daily/docs/cs-CL/2025-06-16/papers/250621580v1-from-general-reasoning-to-domain-expertise-uncovering-the-limits-of-.md

 ---
 layout: default
-title: From General Reasoning to Domain Expertise: Uncovering the Limits of Generalization in Large Language Models
+title: "From General Reasoning to Domain Expertise: Uncovering the Limits of Generalization in Large Language Models"
 ---

 # From General Reasoning to Domain Expertise: Uncovering the Limits of Generalization in Large Language Models